humdingerb/quicklaunch/ReadMe.md

 *	Change resizing of the main window to always fit the number of list items;
 	font sensitive.
 *	Use icon size depending on font size.
-*	Allow drag'n'drop of files from Tracker to the "ignore" list.
+*	Allow drag'n'drop of files from Tracker or items from the main window to the "ignore" list.
 	Allow removing multiple items from the "ignore" list.
+Also via _DEL_ key or a context menu.
 *	Apply "Always on top" setting only to the main window when there's no setup window open.
 The "ignore" file dialog has issues when it's modal too: you couldn't drag'n'drop files/folders into it...
+*	Open and close the Setup window with _ALT_+_S_.
 *	Show error dialog if the launch of an application has failed for some reason.
 *	Added Russian localization, thanks Akujiism!
 *	Added Spanish localization, thanks un_spacyar!